 She most recently performed with Company XIV as a singing aerialist, pole dancer, and classical vocalist in the critically acclaimed Nutcracker Rouge and Paris! at the Irondale Theater in Brooklyn.
-Other recent performances include the role of Emilie in a concert version of Rameau's Les Indes Galantes with American Classical Orchestra, the role of "The Diva" in a workshop of a new work in progress, Heroes, with Spiegelworld at St. Anne's Warehouse, Opera Burlesque and Hot Jazz shows with Hot Box Girls International, and the Venetian Masked Ball at Grand Prospect Hall with Company XIV in collaboration with Carnegie Hall and Dances of Vice.
+Other recent performances include the role of Emilie in a concert version of Rameau's Les Indes Galantes with American Classical Orchestra, the role of "The Diva" in a workshop of a new work in progress, Heroes, with Spiegelworld at St. Anne's Warehouse, Opera Burlesque and Hot Jazz shows with Hot Box Girls International, Semmelweis, a new composition by Ray Lustig being produced at the National Arts Club, and the Venetian Masked Ball at Grand Prospect Hall with Company XIV in collaboration with Carnegie Hall and Dances of Vice.
 She is currently peforming with Company XIV in XIVariete, a variety show featuring circus performers, vocalists, and burlesque artists.
-Other upcoming productions include a Semmelweis, a new composition by Ray Lustig being produced at the National Arts Club, and the role of Amour in Gluck's Orphee with Opera Columbus and Toronto's Against the Grain Theater.
-Between gigs, she is also an active volunteer with Sing For Hope.
+Other upcoming productions include the role of Amour in Gluck's Orphee with Opera Columbus and Toronto's Against the Grain Theater.
+Between productions, she is also an active volunteer with Sing For Hope.